sumithemmadi/ArchLinux-Installation-Guide/README.md

 - Do `sudo systemctl enable greetd`.

-- For the base of the graphical environment, do `paru -S alacritty bspwm  xorg-{server,xinit}`.
+- For the base of the graphical environment, do `paru -S alacritty openbox  xorg-{server,xinit}`.
   - Get the default configuration files by doing the following commands:
     - `cp /etc/X11/xinit/xinitrc ~/.xinitrc`.
     - `cp /etc/X11/xinit/xserverrc ~/.xserverrc`.